Alliancebernstein L.P. Acquires 134,600 Shares of Clovis Oncology (NASDAQ:CLVS)

-Alliancebernstein L.P. grew its holdings in Clovis Oncology (NASDAQ:CLVS) by 159.7% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 218,900 shares of the biopharmaceutical company’s stock after acquiring an additional 134,600 shares during the period.
-Alliancebernstein L.P.’s holdings in Clovis Oncology were worth $1,270,000 as of its most recent SEC filing.
+Alliancebernstein L.P. grew its holdings in Clovis Oncology (NASDAQ:CLVS) by 159.7% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 218,900 shares of the biopharmaceutical company’s stock after purchasing an additional 134,600 shares during the quarter.
+Alliancebernstein L.P.’s holdings in Clovis Oncology were worth $1,270,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Nisa Investment Advisors LLC boosted its holdings in shares of Clovis Oncology by 394.1% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 6,645 shares of the biopharmaceutical company’s stock worth $47,000 after buying an additional 5,300 shares during the period.
-MAI Capital Management bought a new stake in shares of Clovis Oncology during the 1st quarter worth $70,000.
-Vontobel Holding Ltd. bought a new stake in shares of Clovis Oncology during the 1st quarter worth $74,000.
-Dynamic Technology Lab Private Ltd bought a new stake in shares of Clovis Oncology during the 1st quarter worth $82,000.
-Finally, Cresset Asset Management LLC bought a new stake in shares of Clovis Oncology during the 1st quarter worth $87,000.
-46.66% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Wedbush Securities Inc. boosted its stake in shares of Clovis Oncology by 10.7% in the 1st quarter.
+Wedbush Securities Inc. now owns 19,650 shares of the biopharmaceutical company’s stock valued at $138,000 after purchasing an additional 1,900 shares during the last quarter.
+Victory Capital Management Inc. boosted its stake in shares of Clovis Oncology by 14.8% in the 1st quarter.
+Victory Capital Management Inc. now owns 15,964 shares of the biopharmaceutical company’s stock valued at $112,000 after purchasing an additional 2,056 shares during the last quarter.
+Swiss National Bank boosted its stake in Clovis Oncology by 2.7% during the 1st quarter.
+Swiss National Bank now owns 191,700 shares of the biopharmaceutical company’s stock worth $1,346,000 after acquiring an additional 5,100 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in Clovis Oncology by 394.1% during the 1st quarter.
+Nisa Investment Advisors LLC now owns 6,645 shares of the biopharmaceutical company’s stock worth $47,000 after acquiring an additional 5,300 shares during the last quarter.
+Finally, Price T Rowe Associates Inc. MD boosted its stake in Clovis Oncology by 11.7% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 81,890 shares of the biopharmaceutical company’s stock worth $575,000 after acquiring an additional 8,604 shares during the last quarter.
+46.66% of the stock is currently owned by institutional investors.

-Separately, HC Wainwright reduced their price target on shares of Clovis Oncology from $12.00 to $10.00 and set a “buy” rating for the company in a report on Thursday, August 5th.
+Separately, HC Wainwright reduced their price objective on shares of Clovis Oncology from $12.00 to $10.00 and set a “buy” rating on the stock in a research note on Thursday, August 5th.

-Clovis Oncology (NASDAQ:CLVS) last released its quarterly earnings data on Wednesday, August 4th.
-The biopharmaceutical company reported ($0.61) earnings per share for the quarter, missing the consensus estimate of ($0.57) by ($0.04).
-On average, sell-side analysts expect that Clovis Oncology will post -2.27 EPS for the current fiscal year.

 Clovis Oncology, Inc, a biopharmaceutical company, focuses on acquiring, developing, and commercializing anti-cancer agents in the United States, Europe, and internationally.
 Its commercial product includes Rubraca (rucaparib) tablet, a small molecule poly ADP-ribose polymerase inhibitor, used as monotherapy for the treatment of patients with deleterious BRCA mutation associated advanced ovarian cancer, who have been treated with two or more chemotherapies, and selected for therapy by an FDA-approved companion diagnostic for Rubraca.